C-polynomials and LC-functions: towards a generalization of the Hurwitz zeta function: The LC-Function

+The Hurwitz zeta function satisfies the formula, referred to as Hurwitz's formula, presented in (\cite{Apostol}, Chapter 12, page 256), as follows:

-satisfied by the Hurwitz zeta function, where $0<a\leq1$ and $F(s,z)$ is the periodic zeta function given by Before we generalize the Hurwitz's formula to the LC-functions, we must introduce another type of functions, which we call \textit{FC-functions associated to $f$}, defined by an integral over a Hankel contour $\mu_{f}$ composed of three parts $\mu_{f,1}$, $\mu_{f,2}$ and $\mu_{f,3}$ as shown in \Cref{fig:Fig5} with $r_{f}<r<2m_{f}\pi$ such that $m_{f}$ is the smallest integer satisfying $r_{f}<2m_{f}\pi$.
-We set where
+where $0<a\leq1$, and $F(s,z)$ denotes the periodic zeta function given by: $F(s,z)=\sum_{n=1}^{+\infty}\frac{e^{2in\pi s}}{n^z}$.
+Prior to generalizing this formula for LC-functions, it is essential to introduce another class of functions, referred to as \textit{FC-functions associated to} $f$.
+These functions are defined by an integral over a Hankel contour $\mu_{f}$, comprising three parts $\mu_{f,1}$, $\mu_{f,2}$, and $\mu_{f,3}$, as illustrated in Figure 5.

+The contour parameters are defined such that $r_{f}<r<2m_{f}\pi$ and $m_{f}$ is the smallest integer satisfying $r_{f}<2m_{f}\pi$.
+The \textit{FC-functions associated to} $f$ can be represented as: